kkarbowiak/cpp-argparse/tutorial/readme.md

 ## Getting a little more advanced

-What if we wanted to expand our tiny program to perform other powers, not just squares:
+What if we wanted to expand our tiny program to perform other powers, not just squares (`advanced.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>